Falicer/IoT_SmartOven/README.md

 ## Voice Commands
 <details open>

+By integrating the use of voice, U can operate your oven vocally throughout the house, if the oven can hear you.
 - The Oven has a pre-fix you can attach to your oven by saying
 ```
 Oven put your pre-fix to x